 CELDF has assisted the first communities in the U.S. to prohibit unsustainable energy projects, including harmful transmission towers and energy transportation corridors.
-From coal trains to export terminals, and industrial wind to transmission lines, CELDF is working with communities to protect themselves.
+From coal trains to export terminals, and industrial wind to transmission lines, CELDF is working with communities to protect themselves against environmental threats.
 Learn here about harms from unsustainable energy projects, how communities are organizing to stop them, and what you can do in your community.

-Unsustainable energy projects are multiplying across the U.S., and are justified by government and industry claims that such projects “bring jobs” and make us “energy independent” (when it falls under the fossil fuels umbrella), or that they are “green” and “renewable” (when it falls under the “sustainability” umbrella).
-Too often, many of these claims are inflated or untrue.
+Unsustainable energy projects are multiplying across the U.S., justified by government and industry claims that such projects “bring jobs” and make us “energy independent” (when they fall under the fossil fuels umbrella), or that they are “green” and “renewable” (when they fall under the “sustainability” umbrella).
+All too often, these claims are inflated or untrue.

-Today, regardless of what energy source is tapped – fossil fuels or purportedly “renewable” energy – a small number of corporations are determining what, where, and how that energy is extracted, produced, and distributed.
-They decide what energy source is most profitable, in which communities they will site, and how extraction, production, and transportation will occur – regardless of community wishes or the harms done in the places where people live.
+Today, regardless of what energy source they tap – fossil fuels or purportedly “renewable” energy – a small number of corporations are determining when, where, and how to extract, produce, and distribute energy.
+In addition, they decide what energy source is most profitable, in which communities they will site, and how extraction, production, and transportation will occur – regardless of community wishes or the harms done in the places where people live.

 The effects of unsustainable energy can be devastating.

 As shale gas drilling and fracking grow across the U.S., so do projects to export natural gas overseas.
 Currently, there are 14 proposed export terminals along the East, West, and Gulf Coasts, including the Jordan Cove Export Terminal in Coos County, Oregon, and the Cabot Cove Export Terminal in Calvert County, Maryland.